-Rabbinic interpretations have influenced how Christians read the Old Testament from the beginning of the Church.
+Rabbinic interpretations have influenced how Christians read the Old Testament from the start of the Church era.
 Sometimes the early Christians agreed with the rabbis' interpretations, but often they did not.
 The Church Fathers condemned Jewish attempts to discredit the testimony of the Apostles and many others.
-They also attempted, some more successfully than others, to refute rabbinic interpretations of the destruction of the Temple in 70 AD, and rabbinic interpretations of Messianic passages, such as Psalm 101:1
+They also attempted, some more successfully than others, to refute rabbinic interpretations of the destruction of the Temple in 70 AD, and rabbinic interpretations of Messianic passages, such as Psalm 101:1:

 The Lord says to my lord:

 until I make your enemies

 And Psalm 110:4.
 The Rabbinic community has made many inflammatory accusations against the Christian interpretation of this verse.

 Some rabbis insist that Christians tampered with the passage.
 One contemporary Rabbi has written: “Psalm 110 represents one of the New Testaments’s most stunning, yet clever mistranslations of the Jewish scriptures.
 Moreover, the confusion created by the Christianization of this verse was further perpetuated and promulgated by numerous Christian translators of the Bible as well…The story of the church’s tampering with Psalm 110 is so old that it begins in the Christian canon itself.”
 (The treatise on Jewish Objections vol.111)